yuvigupta2004/Data-DaVinci/README.md

-# Data Da Vinci
+# Data DaVinci

-Welcome to the **Data Da Vinci**!
+Welcome to the **Data DaVinci**!
 This repository contains code, resources, and materials to guide you through foundational machine learning concepts.
 Each week focuses on a specific machine learning technique or analysis method, building skills for real-world data analysis.

 ---